 Choose Oceania if you want to visit Alaska and have kids in tow.

 While Oceania doesn't normally offer programming for children, it does in Alaska.
 Sail from May through September and your kids can take part in the line's Alaska Explorer Youth Program.
 Designed for kids ages 5 through 12, the program is supervised by experienced youth counselors that lead Alaska-inspired activities, games and special events.

 Choose Seabourn if you're traveling with adult children or a multigenerational group.

-Seabourn's ships are just about the perfect home base for multigenerational trips or when you're traveling with your adult children.
-Each vessel is intimate, carrying just 450 to 600 passengers, and the space-to-passenger ratio is one of the highest in the business.
-You never feel cramped on Seabourn ships.
-And there is so much for older families to enjoy, from the retractable aft marina where you can borrow personal watercraft like kayaks or paddleboards to Seabourn Square, where you can grab a cappuccino and pastry while planning the day ahead.
-There's also an incredible pool deck and hot tubs that can be found throughout the ship.
+Seabourn's ships make great home bases for multigenerational trips or when you're traveling with your adult children.
+There is so much for older families to enjoy, from the retractable aft marina where you can borrow personal watercraft like kayaks or paddleboards, to Seabourn Square, where you can grab a cappuccino and pastry while planning the day ahead.
+There's also an incredible pool deck, and additional hot tubs can be found throughout the ship.

 Casual venues -- Earth and Ocean at The Patio, The Colonnade's Market Dinners and Thomas Keller family-style dinners -- are ideal for younger cruisers who get tired of long, more formal dinners.
 A variety of connecting suites and rooms that can sleep three accommodate families wishing to stay together.